 Lunch, unlike other meals, is the main meal of the day.
 You can possibly get a 4-course meal for as little as 12 Euros.
 Some of the most common meats are chicken, lamb, veal and rabbit along with fish which is on most menus.

 If you are looking for breakfast, you will be offered coffee and rolls or bread.
+For practicing you can look into yoga accreditation.
 In the evenings, this is more of a snack meal consisting of cold meats and different cheeses.

 How To Get Around

 If you either reside in the United Kingdom or plan on visiting, there are ferries from Portsmouth and Poole, on the south coast, that will bring you to Cherbourg, Caen and Le Havre.
 Travel time ranges between 4 to 5 hours.

 If you prefer to fly, go to Paris and then get on their high-speed trains which will bring you to one of the close-by towns.
 Renting a car is very reasonable in price and an excellent way to explore everything from the stunning countryside to the beautiful coastal regions.

 If you are in the United States; Air France, Delta and United have many flights to get you there.

 The cities, towns and villages of Normandy are loaded with great things to do.
 If you are looking for food, try Pays d ‘Auge.
 Stop by Honfleur for great Jazz or go to the American Film Festival in Deauville (September).
 Along with its many attractions, Normandy is gifted with so much rich history and wonderful places of interest.
 The countryside and seasides are spectacular, their food is fabulous, so make your plans and get on over to Normandy for a vacation or holiday you will never, ever forget!